-17.3.12.1 Power Supply
+17.3.13 Power Supply

 A natural gas-fired combined cycle gas turbine plant would supply 270 MW of power to the mill site.
 Power at the marine terminal would be provided by three 2 MW natural gas fired reciprocating engine-based power generators.
-Power supply is discussed in detail on Section 18.7.1 Fresh Water Supply
+The power supply is discussed in detail in Section 18.7.1.